justuskebschull/CNcode_final/README.md

 # Custom analyis code to accompany the manuscript "Cerebellar nuclei evolved by repeatedly duplicating a conserved cell-type set" by Kebschull et al. 2020
 #

-Seurat data objects for snRNAseq analysis are available from GEO. scRNAseq analysis was done in R, STARmap and projection data analysis in matlab 2018b.
+Seurat data objects for snRNAseq analysis are available from GEO with accession GSE160471. scRNAseq analysis was done in R, STARmap and projection data analysis in matlab 2018b.